twonk/MyEnergi-App-Api/README.md

 # MyEnergi-App-Api

-## Investigation of the MyEnergi App
+## Investigation of the myenergi app

-Myenergi have released a mobile app to view and control their Zappi and Eddi products.
+myenergi have released a mobile app to view and control their Zappi and Eddi products.
 A public API was not released.

 This repository will be used to document my investigation into the API the app is using, so that the data and calls may be used in my own Home Automation system.